willnwhite/undo-redo/README.md

 ## More Details

-This API is designed to work really nicely with [The Elm Architecture][arch] by exposing an `Msg` type that can easily be added to your existing ones:
+This API is designed to work really nicely with [The Elm Architecture][arch] by exposing a `Msg` type that can easily be added to your existing ones:

 [arch]: http://guide.elm-lang.org/architecture/index.html